Bharti Kher

-Bharti Kher is a contemporary artist.
-In a career spanning nearly three decades, she has worked across painting, sculpture and installation.
-Throughout her practice she has displayed an unwavering relationship with the body, its narratives, and the nature of things.
-Inspired by a wide range of sources and making practices, she employs the readymade in wide arc of meaning and transformation.
-Kher's works thus appear to move through time, using reference as a counterpoint and contradiction as a visual tool.
+Bharti Kher is an Indian contemporary artist.
+She has worked across painting, sculpture and installation.

 Early life

 Kher was born in London, England, in 1969.
-She studied at Middlesex Polytechnic, London, from 1987 to 1988, and then attended the Foundation Course in Art and Design at Newcastle Polytechnic from 1998 to 1991, receiving a BA Honours in Fine Art, Painting.
+She studied at Middlesex Polytechnic, London, from 1987 to 1988, and then attended the Foundation Course in Art and Design at Newcastle Polytechnic from 1988 to 1991, receiving a BA Honours in Fine Art, Painting.
 She moved to India in 1993, where she lives and works today.